Archdiocese of Guadalajara

-The Roman Catholic Archdiocese of Guadalajara (Archidioecesis Guadalaiarensis) is an archdiocese of the Catholic Church based in the Mexican city of Guadalajara, Jalisco.
+The Archdiocese of Guadalajara (Archidioecesis Guadalaiarensis) is a Latin Catholic archdiocese of the Catholic Church based in the Mexican city of Guadalajara, Jalisco.
 It currently covers an area of 20,827 km² (8,044 squar miles).
 The diocese was erected on 13 July 1548 on territory split off from then Diocese of Michoacán, elevated to Archdiocese on 26 January 1863, and is the Metropolitan see of the suffragan sees of Aguascalientes, Autlán, Ciudad Guzmán, Colima, Jesús Maria del Nayar (a Territorial Prelature), San Juan de los Lagos and Tepic.